4 Reasons You Should Use a USA VPN Today

 How would anyone know you partake in file-sharing?
 You can thank your ISP for that, naturally.
 Since they monitor what you do online and what you download, they can see if you take advantage of P2P files.
 And when that happens, they’ll hand over your web history to legal agencies and copyright holders.

-Now, we here at CactusVPN don’t promote Internet piracy, we do not encourage the use of our services for the purpose of illegally downloading copyrighted content, and we wouldn’t want to be seen as a means of copyright circumvention!
+Disclaimer: We here at CactusVPN don’t promote Internet piracy, we do not encourage the use of our services for the purpose of illegally downloading copyrighted content, and we wouldn’t want to be seen as a means of copyright circumvention!

 But we do understand that – sometimes – file-sharing is the only way you might be able to get access to the entertainment or school materials you need.
 For some people, file-sharing might even be the only way they can access software they might need for a work project with a very tight deadline.